 The surest and safest way to prevent a post ending up on a search engine’s index is to use a non-public visibility setting.
 Followers-only and Mentioned settings cannot be seen by search engines, so they will not be indexed.

-Mastodon has an option to request that search engines don’t index your public posts: go to Preferences > Other > Opt out of search engine indexing, tick the box and click Save changes.
-However, it’s up to a search engine to decide if it wants to honour this request, and it may choose not to.
+However, bear in mind it’s up to a search engine to decide if it wants to honour this request, and less honest search engines may decide to ignore your request.
 If you want a post to remain off search engines, it’s much safer to use a non-public setting.